turman17/WebServer/README.md

 # WebServer

-This WebServer project is an open-source initiative aimed at building a high-performance web server in C++.
-It's designed to handle multiple simultaneous connections, making it suitable for educational purposes and small to medium scale deployments.

 ## Features

 - **HTTP/1.1 Support:** Handles basic HTTP/1.1 requests.
-- **Concurrency:** Utilizes multi-threading to manage multiple connections simultaneously.
-- **Logging:** Basic logging functionalities to track requests and responses.
-- **Error Handling:** Proper handling of client and server errors.
 - **Static Content:** Serves static web pages and files.

 ## Installation